 It's a dirty little secret of all high-end cars that high parts prices often motivate the reuse of parts that normally would be replaced.
 Many rebuilders would continue to use this band after flipping it over, so the less-worn edge faces the synchro slider, giving it a few thousand more miles.
 I don't think that's a good practice, but it's done regularly.

 The teeth on the slider looked very good, too.
 The two pictures below show the two sides of the 2-3 slider.
-The 4-5 was just as good.
+The 4-5 was just as good; no surprise, as it gets less wear than the 2-3..

 The slider's teeth have a depression in the center and a dome near each point.
-Those often wear down as the slider is used.
+The domes often wear down as the slider is used.
 As with the synchro hub, the teeth should be sharp.
 Rounding of the teeth or wear-down of the domes is cause for replacement.

 The completed gear stacks and a close-up of the 2-3 gears.
 The shifters have not been installed yet.

 The 4-5 gears and first gear.
 In any transmission, 4th and 5th gears get the least wear; 2nd probably gets the most, as it is the target of frequent downshifts.
-The first-gear synchro band and hub were replaced in 2012, about 12K miles back, and the parts still look virtually new.
+The first-gear synchro band and tooth ring (below right), replaced in 2012, show no visible wear.

 Below is the finished gear stack with the selector hardware installed.
 The selector forks had negligible wear.